Rent vs Buy Calculator

 Disclaimer

 This calculator provides a simplified estimate for educational purposes only.
-It does not account for every tax rule, closing cost, maintenance variation, investment return assumption, or lending requirement.
+It does not include all taxes, fees, maintenance costs, transaction costs, rent increases, investment returns, or lender rules.